 Ship specimens promptly, maintaining cold temperature from collection until receipt at the laboratory.
-For those specimens that must be shipped in a cold condition, use cold packs and Styrofoam containers.
+For those specimens that must be shipped cold, use cold packs and Styrofoam containers.
 Mailers will be returned for reuse.
 Transport by UPS, FedEx, mail, or courier.